cakephp/chronos/README.md

 Another important feature it offers is the `Date` class, which is used for representing dates without time (calendar dates).
 Any time method called on this type of object is basically a no-op.

+There are other implementation changes, but one that users might not notice is ``Chronos`` considers Monday as the start of the week instead of Sunday.
+This follows the ISO-8601 and current versions of PHP 5.6 and PHP 7.

 A minor but still noticeable difference is that `Chronos` has no external dependencies, it is completely standalone.

 Finally, Chronos is faster than Carbon as it has been optimized for the creation of hundreds of instances with minimal